 The business license, together with the company chops, is one of the most important elements of any company in China.
 Every company has a business license, from local Chinese companies to Joint Ventures and Wholly Foreign Owned Enterprises (WFOE).

-We realise that not every country has these kind of licenses and therefore it is not always clear what the use of the license is.
-In this article we would like to inform you what is stated on the Chinese business license and why it is such a useful document, even for foreigners.
+We realise that not every country has these kinds of licenses, and therefore, it is not always clear what the use of the license is.
+In this article, we would like to inform you what is stated on the Chinese business license and why it is such a useful document, even for foreigners.

 统一社会信用代码 Unified social credit code

-USCC is a unique, 18-digit national business registration number issued to all businesses and other entities in China, it is an official indication that a company is registered and verified with the Chinese government to operate legally in Mainland China.
+The Unified Social Credit Code (USCC) is a unique, 18-digit national business registration number issued to all businesses and other entities in China, and it is an official indication that a company is registered and verified with the Chinese government to operate legally in Mainland China.

 名称 Company name

 The company name is the first item on the Chinese business license.
 Chinese company names are all quite similar.
 They are usually composed by “city” – “name” – “company type”.

 In our case this is “Shenzhen” – “Acclime China” –“Consulting Company”, which is very similar to our official company name.